FrancescoIMGentile/FrancescoIMGentile/README.md

 # Hello, I'm Francesco IM Gentile! 👋

-I'm a passionate **Full-Stack Developer** with extensive experience in the technology ecosystem.
-I'm here to share my love for coding and creative solutions with the world.
+I'm a passionate **Full-Stack Developer** an i'm here to share my love for coding and creative solutions with the world.

 ## 🛠️ Technical Skills